Where To Buy

 K2 Ender 2019 - 2014 Review by The Good Ride

-The K2 Ender is doesn’t have much of a reduced footprint but it makes up for it by being warm with great construction and a great fit that works with most feet.
+The K2 Ender is pretty warm with great construction and a great fit that works with most feet.
 It’s a very recommendable boot for those who like the adjustability and comfort that this traditional lace boot has but still want a snug fit around the ankle.